-I would like to share a post from Noa Kageyama’s excellent blog with you.
+I would like to share and discuss a post from Noa Kageyama’s excellent blog with you.

 It stresses the importance of (self-)motivation in the practice process; particularly what happens if a student chooses their own repertoire.

 It looked like a pretty typical practice session up until Clarissa began working on her selected piece.
 And then things changed.

 For one, she spent more time working on the piece she requested than any of the pieces her teacher assigned.
 About eleven times longer, in fact specifically, an average of 9.83 seconds per note vs. the .9 seconds per note she averaged on the assigned pieces.

 But what’s far more interesting, is that there was a dramatic change in how she practiced this piece relative to the others.